hector-oviedo/computer-vision/README.md

-    ├── video_merger.py          # Script to merge multiple videos into one ├── video_frame_extractor.py # Extracts frames from a video for model input └── video_generator_from_frames.py # Combines inference frames into a video
+    ├── video_merger.py          # Script to merge multiple videos into one ├── video_frame_extractor.py # Extracts frames from a video for model input └── video_generator_from_frames.py # Combines inference frames into a video └── range_video_generator.py # Generates a subset dataset of a specific range of frames
 ```

 ## License